Rony Jansson: International career

 Jansson is a regular Finnish youth international.
 He got his first call-up to Finland U21 national team on 24 August 2023 for the matches in September but had to withdraw.
 On 29 September, he was called up to UEFA Under-21 Euro Championship qualifying matches against Albania and Romania on 13 and 17 October 2023, respectively.
+He made six appearances in the 2025 UEFA European Under-21 Championship qualification campaign, helping Finland U21 to qualify for the final tournament, and played in all three matches of the final tournament.

+Jansson made his full international debut for Finland senior national team on 5 June 2026, in a friendly match against Hungary.

 Personal life

 Despite his Swedish-sounding name, Jansson does not speak Swedish as his mother tongue.
 His great-grandmother was half-Swedish.